Sydney-Informatics-Hub/computer-vision-fine-tuning/README.md

 pip install -r requirements.txt
 ```

+### Docker

+TODO

+### HPC

+TODO

+### Google Colab

+Google Colab provides 12 hours a day of GPU node compute per day on the free tier; this represents one of the easiest ways to get access to low cost compute.
+One major drawback is the hard 12 hour limit; you could potentially try to avoid this by running epochs in batchs and exporting checkpoints as you go.

+## Data Logging

 ### Weights and Biases Logging

 Use weights and biases for data logging and model pipeline version control.